IBM-Design/icons/CONTRIBUTING.md

 * When submitting a browser bug, please include the browser, version, operating system, and operating system version.
 * Issues that have a number of sub-items that need to be complete should use [task lists](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments) to track the sub-items in the main issue comment.

+## Contributing New Icons

+When contributing new icon(s), please use the icon template in the [IBM Design Language Resources] (http://ibm.com/design/language/resources) and refer to the [IBM Design Language Iconography] (http://ibm.com/design/language/framework/visual/iconography) guidelines for more information on styling.

+On GitHub, icons will be reviewed through issue submissions to the IBM Design icon repo.
+Please title your issue: **IBM Design Language Iconography Contribution**.
+Feel free to add comments to your issue if necessary and upload an .SVG file with the following naming conventions: **iconname_underconsideration_date**.

+After you submit an issue, your icon(s) will go through a two week review period where people can add comments and suggest recommended changes.

+Following the review period, contributors will have one week to resubmit the files with changes and refinements via email.
+Export final file formats for icon files .SVG, .PNG, and .AI at 32 x 32, 64 x 64, and 128 x 128 pixels.
+All three sizes should live on three artboards in the same .AI file.
+Glyphs should be sized at 24 x 24 pixels.

+Email final files to **dlteam@us.ibm.com** for approval.
+Please allow at least two weeks between the time of approval and viewing the icons on the IBM Design Language iconography library (coming soon) and GitHub repo.

 ## Pull Requests